rjulien1994/BindingOfCasper/README.md

 # BindingOfCasper

-This is one of my first Javascript project, check out my interactive resume for more recent work.
+This is one of my first Javascript project, the most basics steps of the projects are described in the pdf file.

+Check out my interactiveCV for more recent full-Stack work.